theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/amazon-redshift.md

 ![Destination-Details](../../assets/images/documentation/destinations/amazon-redshift/destination-details.png){:class="img-responsive"}

 #### Endpoint
-Enter the server address of the Amazon Redshift System.
+Enter the server address of the Amazon Redshift system.
+The server address uses the following format:<br>
-(Found in the Redshift Management Console)
+`<cluster-name>.<random-id>.<region>.redshift.amazonaws.com`

+You can find the server address in the properties of your cluster database.

 #### Port
 Enter the port number for the connection.